NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 ## The Reserved Sub-Field

 The value of the Reserved Sub-Field is reserved for future versions of Server Side Cookie construction.
-On construction it SHOULD be set to zero octets.
+On construction it MUST be set to zero octets.
 On Server Cookie verification the server MUST NOT enforce those fields to be zero and the Hash should be computed with the received value as described in (#hashField).